 It is possible for students to enroll for credit for an internship after a semester has begun, but the student will be responsible for any late fees charged by the Registrar.
 Prospective or retroactive internship credit is not permissible.

 Once students have secured an internship, they must fill out a short application form to be enrolled and to receive academic credit.
-Applications can be obtained in the Department of Political Science, 234 Anderson Hall, or may be printed off this website.
-Click here to obtain an application on-line.
+Applications are available here.

 For further information about internship possibilities, please contact Dr. Daniel Smith, Political Science Internship Coordinator, Department of Political Science.

-If you have an internship position or other opportunities that you would like to advertise to our UF students, please provide Dr. Smith with a short (paragraph) description of your organization, your expectations and duties for the internship, and contact information so that we may post it on our listserv of 1,000 undergraduate majors.
+If you have an internship position or other opportunities that you would like to advertise to our UF students, please provide Dr. Smith with a short (paragraph) description of your organization, your expectations and duties for the internship, and contact information so that we may post it on our listserv of more than 1,000 undergraduate majors.